iLays1/uml/README.md

 # How to use the scripts
 ### NOTICE: I asked the Mini Jam's hosts for permissions to use the minijamofficial.com private api and to publish the datas.
 You should also ask for the permissions like I did

 To run the scripts, you need NodeJS installed.
-You also need [jsdom](https://www.npmjs.com/package/jsdom) module installed globally
+If you want to scrap files you will also need [jsdom](https://www.npmjs.com/package/jsdom) module installed globally

 `cd` to the `scripts/` folder,